patrickpr/trapdirector/docs/01-install.md

 * icinga2 API username: Name of the user in icinga2 `api_users.conf` file.
 * icinga2 API password: Password of the API user.

-Then, the module will test the API connection and report OK if everything is fine:
+The module will test the API connection and report OK if everything is fine:

 ![install-11](img/install-11.jpg)